Larry Owens (actor)

 Larry Owens is an American comedian, actor, writer, and singer.
 He received a Lucille Lortel Award and a Drama Desk Award for his leading performance in the off-Broadway musical A Strange Loop.
 He has acted on television shows including Search Party, High Maintenance, Modern Love and Abbott Elementary.

 Early life and education

 Owens was born and raised in East Baltimore, Maryland.
 He named Hairspray as a musical he saw growing up that helped him see musical theater as a career path.
 He loved the work of Stephen Sondheim and nurtured his interest at the performing arts camp Stagedoor Manor.

-He trained in acting and improvisational theater at the School at Steppenwolf, where Tarell Alvin McCraney, Amy Morton and K. Todd Freeman were some of his instructors.
+Owens graduated from Episcopal High School in Alexandria, Virginia in 2008.
+He trained in acting and improvisational theater at Steppenwolf, where Tarell Alvin McCraney, Amy Morton and K. Todd Freeman were some of his instructors.